MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/script.rst

 	file:line: attempt to perform arithmetic on a function value. }

-as it is a bit subtle and needs some explanations: the *lambda* is syntactically closed at the end of the returned expression :literal:`(x+y)`, and the following operations :literal:`/` or :literal:`*` are considered as being outside the *lambda* definition, that is applied to the freshly created function itself...
+as it is a bit subtle and needs some explanations: the *lambda* is syntactically closed at the end of the returned expression :expr:`(x+y)`, and the following operations :literal:`/` or :literal:`*` are considered as being outside the *lambda* definition, that is applied to the freshly created function itself...

 Finally, the *lambda* function syntax supports full function syntax (for consistency) using the *fat* arrow operator :literal:`=>` in place of the arrow operator: